-Four baleen whale species were recorded from May to September 2015 and from April to September 2017: blue whales, fin whales, gray whales, and humpback whales.
-There were no detections of North Pacific right whale up calls during this monitoring period.
-Relative hourly calling abundance varied among species.
+Three baleen whale species were recorded from September 2017 to June 2018 and from April to September 2019: blue whales, fin whales, and humpback whales.
+There were no detections of gray whale M3 calls or North Pacific right whale up calls during this monitoring period.
 More details of each species presence at each site are given below.